The Lone Ranger

 Disney positioned their potential franchise tentpole over the July 4th holiday and it was expected to pull in over $60 million during the 5-day frame.
 The Lone Ranger bowed against Despicable Me 2 and the modest wide release of Kevin Hart: Let Me Explain.
 Critics were very unkind to the picture and it came in below expectations with $29,210,849 for the weekend and $48,715,010 over the 5-day frame — miles behind Despicable Me 2 which led the charts.
 The Lone Ranger plummeted 60.6% in its second weekend to $11,506,100 which ended its chances at breaking out.
 It declined 61.9% in its third weekend to $4,380,047 and continued to post large weekly declines.
 The domestic run ended with $89,302,115.

 Overseas numbers were $171.2 million, solid numbers for a western, but deadly numbers for a western with about $400 million in production costs and marketing behind it.
+Of the $260.5M worldwide cume, the mouse house would see returned about $143.2M after theaters take their percentage of the gross.
 The potential franchise was killed off and star in grooming Armie Hammer suffered a major setback.
 A few months after The Lone Ranger flopped, Disney ended its long term relationship with producer Jerry Bruckheimer after a string of expensive duds like Prince of Persia, Sorcerer’s Apprentice and G-Force.
+Johnny Depp followed this film with the travesty Transcendence (2014), which also ended as a nuclear bomb.